nprapps/dailygraphics-next/readme.rst

 Configuration for this project is split between ``config.json`` (an example of which is provided) for values that are organization-specific but not sensitive, and environment variables for values that should be confidential.

+**Google API app**

 We recognize that environment variables are not perfectly secure (since installed packages have access to them from the ``process`` global), but they're also impossible to check into GitHub accidentally.
 You should have set:

 * GOOGLE_OAUTH_CLIENT_ID
 * GOOGLE_OAUTH_CONSUMER_SECRET

 The Google OAuth variables should match the client ID and secret for an API app that can access your account. `This post <http://blog.apps.npr.org/2015/03/02/app-template-oauth.html>`_ has details on setting that up.
+(Note: If you are an NPR News Apps user, you can skip this step.
+This API app already exists.)

 Alternatively, `service account authentication <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_ is also supported.
 To create a service account and JSON key file, visit your project's `GCP web console <https://console.cloud.google.com/iam-admin/serviceaccounts>`_ to get started.